 2. Find your inner builder

 While you’re at MSI, let the spectacular LEGO®-built marvels of engineering inspire the builder within you.
-MSI’s Brick by Brick features more than a dozen giant constructions, including a 60-foot Golden Gate Bridge, the International Space Station and Roman Colosseum.
+MSI’s temporary Brick by Brick exhibit features more than a dozen giant constructions, including a 60-foot Golden Gate Bridge, the International Space Station and Roman Colosseum.
 These marvels are just the beginning, because you’ll soon be making some of your own with the help of hands-on building challenges.
+This exhibit is only on display through April 1.

 3. Race slot cars.